Learning how to lower our grocery budget became a hobby of mine by necessity a few years ago.

 Have a flexible menu plan.
 Undoubtedly, having a plan when you step into the grocery store saves you money, but be prepared to make changes on the fly when you see an unexpected markdown in the store.
 This is specifically applicable to markdown produce which probably isn’t advertised in the weekly flyer.

 Don’t even go into the convenience food aisles.
 In some stores like Aldi, the chips, crackers, cookies, and candy are all right there when you walk in the door.
 It’s a very smart move on the store’s part – you’re probably hungry when you walk in, and you’re looking to fill up your cart – but you have to be smarter.
 Put your blinder on, and walk through without even looking!

 Challenge yourself to get the best price possible.
-Walking along, throwing food into your cart isn’t good enough if you want a cheap diet that’s also a good one.
+Walking along and throwing food into your cart isn’t good enough if you want a cheap diet, that’s also a good one.
 Look at the price per unit of everything.
-Don’t take for granted that the thing that was cheapest last week is cheapest this week.
+Don’t take for granted that the thing that was cheapest last week is the cheapest this week.
 Be vigilant!